pub struct Uart { /* private fields */ }Expand description

 pub fn with_path<P: AsRef<Path>>( path: P, baud_rate: u32, parity: Parity, data_bits: u8, stop_bits: u8 ) -> Result<Uart>

-connected to the serial character device
+Constructs a new Uart connected to the serial character device

-specified by path
+specified by path.

-can be used to connect to either a UART peripheral or a USB
+with_path can be used to connect to either a UART peripheral or a USB

 to serial adapter.

-is constructed, the specified device is configured
+When a new Uart is constructed, the specified device is configured

 for non-canonical mode which processes input per character, ignores any